The Hospital Research Foundation

-Founded in 1965, the foundation's key role is to support the leading medical and health research conducted at The Queen Elizabeth Hospital and the Basil Hetzel Institute for Translational Health Research to improve the health of the South Australian community.
+The Hospital Research Foundation, founded in 1965, is an Australian non-governmental organisation established to support the leading medical and health research conducted at The Queen Elizabeth Hospital and the Basil Hetzel Institute for Translational Health Research to improve the health of the South Australian community.

 The foundation supports medical research through major program grants, research grants, the purchase of laboratory equipment, and by providing financial support and scholarships to postgraduate, honours and vacation research students.

 Major areas of revenue to support medical research are: